tomdai/Snapdrop-App/README.md

 Both apps are usable, but you may encounter many little [issues](https://github.com/tomdai/snapdrop-app/issues).

+The apps might not work when iCloud Private Relay or any other proxy is enabled.

 ## Contribute

 Contributions are welcome.
 Known issues can be found on the [Issues](https://github.com/tomdai/snapdrop-app/issues) page.